webcompere/model-assert/README.md

 There are more examples in the unit tests, especially [`ExamplesTest`](src/test/java/uk/org/webcompere/modelassert/json/ExamplesTest.java).

-The `assertJson` methods produces stand-alone assertions which execute each clause in order, stopping on error.
+The `assertJson` methods produce stand-alone assertions which execute each clause in order, stopping on error.

 The `json*` methods - `json`, `jsonNode`, `jsonFile`, `jsonFilePath` start the